staticvoidmain/notes/you_suck_at_vs.md

 I shouldn't have to tell you this, but you spend a lot of time typing text into a computer.
 You have

-Your text editor should be an extension of your arms.
+* Your text editor should be an extension of your arms.
 It should bend to your will.

-Code should flow effortlessly from your brain to your fingertips to the keyboard to the screen with no barriers or distractions.
+* Code should flow effortlessly from your brain to your fingertips to the keyboard to the screen with no barriers or distractions.

-If you have to spend more time wrangling your tooling to get it to work right, either your tools suck, or you suck.
+* If you have to spend more time wrangling your tooling to get it to work right, either your tools suck, or you suck.

-# The end
+# Thus ends the lesson

 # Episode 1, The Defaults Suck